The Publications feature allows the creation and listing of highly-structured bibliographic references from a broad selection of publication types.

 Managing Contributors and Keywords

 The edit screen for each contributor or keyword has a Merge tab with an autocomplete field.
-However, if more than one contributor has the same display name, choosing the correct record to merge into can be a guessing game.
-Instead, hover over each of the keyword links to take note of their A piece of data within a Drupal site.
+However, if more than one contributor has the same display name, choosing the correct item to merge into can be a guessing game.
+Instead, hover over or activate the Edit button for each of the contributors or keywords to take note of their A piece of data within a Drupal site.
 Nodes, users, comments, and taxonomy are all entities.
 Additionally, with custom code, developers can create new entity types when needed.
 For example, the Bibcite module which powers the Publications feature creates entities for references, contributors, and keywords.
-IDs. in this example, we want to merge two "S. Booker" records into a third "S. Booker," with the entity ID 118.
+IDs from the edit screen URLs.
+In this example, we want to merge two "J. Picard" items into a third "J. Picard" item, with the entity ID 391.

-Then we can edit the other two instances of the S. Booker entry, and use the autocomplete field to merge each one into the S. Booker (118) record.
+We can individually edit the other two instances of the J. Picard item, and use the autocomplete field to merge each one into the last J. Picard item (the one with entity ID 391).
 If you choose the wrong one, try again until you see the correct entity ID in parentheses.
 Then click the Merge button, then Confirm.
 Repeat as many times as needed.

-You can also merge multiple Contributors at once via the Action menu at the top of the Contributors list.
+You can also merge multiple Contributors or Keywords at once via the Action menu at the bottom of the admin page.
 However, you still have to specify a merge target.
 If the target destination is important, take note of the entity ID, as explained above, before performing the merge operation.
+In the example from the next screenshot, we are planning to merge three J. Picard records into a Jean-Luc Picard record.

 If you delete a contributor, the system will not provide you with an opportunity to merge.
 The system will just ask for confirmation.
 If you then delete the contributor, the related publication(s) will no longer have that author listed.